Explore

 Rule 2(2) of the Customs Valuation Rules specifies the conditions under which a relationship is considered “related” for customs valuation purposes.
 According to this rule, the following individuals or entities are considered “related”:

 “Denying the value of a transaction solely based on the relationship between parties requires more than just knowing they’re connected.
-It’s crucial to establish if their relationship actually influenced the price.
-Rejecting the transaction value should only happen after thorough investigation and providing clear reasons for why the price isn’t solely determined by their connection.”
+It’s crucial to establish if their relationship influenced the price.
+Rejecting the transaction value should only happen after thorough investigation and providing clear reasons why their connection doesn’t solely determine the price.”

 “The burden of proof lies with departments to show that the value in question isn’t appropriate.
 If they can’t do that, the benefit of the doubt goes to the importer.
 To prove that the transaction value was influenced by a relationship, relevant comparable evidence is needed, including adjustments based on the supplier’s declaration in their exporting country.
 The method of obtaining that declaration isn’t the focus.”

-Ready to streamline your customs compliance and valuation processes with ease?
+Ready to streamline your customs compliance and SVB registration process?
 Register with JPARKS INDIA today for expert guidance and support in navigating the Special Valuation Branch’s regulations.
 Don’t let complex rules and procedures overwhelm you—let our experienced team handle it all for you.
 Here’s why you should choose JPARKS INDIA:

-The Special Valuation Branch operates within the Custom House, focusing on scrutinising transactions related to supplier-importer relationships and special factors like technical collaborations.
+The Special Valuation Branch operates within the Custom House, focusing on scrutinizing transactions related to supplier-importer relationships and special factors like technical collaborations.

-In India, there are five specific valuation branches located in Mumbai, Chennai, Kolkata, Delhi, and Bengaluru.
+In India, five specific valuation branches are located in Mumbai, Chennai, Kolkata, Delhi, and Bengaluru.

-SVB investigation typically begins as soon as the importer declares that their supplier is related to them while filing customs clearance paperwork for their initial import of goods.
+SVB investigation typically begins when the importer declares that their supplier is related to them while filing customs clearance paperwork for their initial import of goods.

 Importers who are associated with suppliers as outlined in certain sections and rules, including Rule 2(1) and Rule 2(2) of the Customs Valuation Rules and Section 14(1) of the Customs Act, 1962, must obtain SVB registration.